intrahealth/client-registry/docs/admin/configuration.md

 The syntax to change the field from **openhim-password** to **newPassword** would be `mediator__api__password=newPassword`

-### ElasticSearch Configuration
+### OpenSearch/ElasticSearch Configuration

-For ES, the relationship between patient resources in FHIR and what fields are synchronized in ES must be explicitly defined.
+For OpenSearch/ElasticSearch, the relationship between patient resources in FHIR and what fields are synchronized in OpenSearch/ElasticSearch must be explicitly defined.
 This is termed the Report Relationship mapping.
-One must define what resource to be used (patient) and what fields need to be available in ES.
-After this, the Client Registry reads these fields, and populates ES with the information.
+One must define what resource to be used (patient) and what fields need to be available in OpenSearch/ElasticSearch.
+After this, the Client Registry reads these fields, and populates OpenSearch/ElasticSearch with the information.

 In `resources/Relationships/PatientRelationship.json` there is a template for configuration.